MarianneMiaSofia/SQL-lite-project/README.md

 # SQLite-project
 The school project, that I made for database course.
 It is a database for web store that sells dog's food and equipment and it contains fictional information about clients and orders.
-The database is in finnish.
+The database is in Finnish.

 ## Kuvaus tietokannasta
 Dog's Heart on verkkokauppa, jossa myydään erilaisia